Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 messages.

-You can also use the [sendBatch](https://docs.microsoft.com/en-us/javascript/api/%40azure/service-bus/sender#sendbatch-servicebusmessagebatch-) method to send multiple messages using a single call.
+You can also use the [sendBatch](https://docs.microsoft.com/en-us/javascript/api/%40azure/service-bus/sender#sendbatch-servicebusmessagebatch-) method to efficiently send multiple messages in a single send.

 ```javascript
 const sender = serviceBusClient.getSender("my-queue");